 As of the writing of this post, the S&P 500 is within earshot of its all-time high, off by just a couple percentage points.
 For whatever reason, the phrase “stocks at all-time highs” has become some kind of a warning signal that a crash is imminent.
 Looking back over the past 70 years, that couldn’t be further from reality.
 Since 1950, we’ve seen 1,251 new all-time highs in the S&P 500.
 Since 2010, we’ve had 211 all-time highs.

 In a perfect world, you could be fully liquid and time the market, getting “all in” when stocks have crashed, but we don’t live in a perfect world.
 If you’re sitting holding too much cash right now, but hesitant to invest that cash because of where the stock market is today, remember this: all-time highs have always (eventually) led to new all-time highs.
 While it might not be optimal to buy in at or near all-time highs, historically you’ve still made money investing in (and holding onto) US stocks at their previous all-time highs.

 There’s a saying regarding investments that diversification is the only free lunch.
 Next week, we’ll wrap up the Investing for Retirement series and explore things like sequence of return risk (a potentially huge problem for those of you planning for retirement) how to know if your portfolio is truly diversified.

 Portfolio diversification can be a tricky thing, and we’re here to help.
 Our financial planners will review your portfolio, stress-test it, and report back to you potential risks and opportunities.
-If you’re interested in this process, feel free to give our office a call any time at 913-393-1000 or fill out the form below and we will be in contact to schedule a time with you.
+If you’re interested in this process, feel free to give our office a call any time at 913-393-1000 or schedule a complimentary consultation below.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.